CSW Industrials, Inc. (CSWI) CEO Joe Armes on Q4 2020 Results - Earnings Call Transcript

 Jon Tanwanteng

-For the first one, I was just wondering, where are you guys seeing the most pressure or conversely maybe resilient or strength in any of your end markets heading into the first fiscal quarter?
+For the first one, I was just wondering, where are you guys seeing the most pressure or conversely maybe resilience or strength in any of your end markets heading into the first fiscal quarter?

 Joe Armes

 Yes.
 It’s been down overall, Jon, so I don’t see any particular weakness.
-I will say that early on in the first six weeks of the quarter here, I think architecturally specified building products has shown resilience or projects already underway that folks were actually rushing to finish, and that’s been the area where we’ve had the best reports from the field.
+I will say that early on in the first six weeks of the quarter here, I think architecturally specified building products has shown resilience.
+There are projects already underway that folks are actually rushing to finish, and that’s been the area where we’ve had the best reports from the field.
 I would say our installation teams in Florida are working overtime right now.
-We kind of went into a bit of a plan where no overtime, no new hires, that type of thing when the pandemic hit and I’ve had to approve overtime for those guys down there because we’ve got installation projects going on and their business is really doing well right now.
+We kind of went into a bit of a plan where no overtime, no new hires, that type of thing when the pandemic hit, and I’ve had to approve overtime for those guys down there because we’ve got installation projects going on, and their business is really, really doing well right now.
 But overall, there’s weakness across the board.
 I wouldn’t say there’s any individual area that’s any weaker than any others.

 Jon Tanwanteng